ngrx/platform/projects/ngrx.io/content/guide/store/testing.md

 <div class="alert is-helpful">

-**Note:** All dispatched actions don't affect to the state, but you can see them in the `Actions` stream.
+**Note:** All dispatched actions don't affect the state, but you can see them in the `Actions` stream.

 </div>